Coincidentia Oppositorum

 Dig deeper with Sebastian →

-Jung links the transcendent function to the necessary encounter with the inner opposite, providing the psychological mechanism by which coincidentia oppositorum is approached in practice.
+Jung’s account of the transcendent function as the confrontation of conscious and unconscious positions provides the psychological mechanism by which coincidentia oppositorum is approached in clinical individuation work.

 Jung, Carl Gustav, Mysterium Coniunctionis: An Inquiry into the Separation and Synthesis of Psychic Opposites in Alchemy, 1955aside